Charles Huntziger: Postwar analysis

 Julian Jackson asserts the view that it is pointless to seek out individual culprits for the French defeat, pointing to how "almost the entire French High Command had been caught unawares by the new kind of warfare".
 Jackson describes the decision to select Corap as the principal scapegoat as "an entirely arbitrary choice", noting that Huntziger's Second Army had performed no better and pointing to his complacency and failure to make effective use of the 3rd Armoured Division for a powerful counterattack.
 According to Jackson, the only reason Huntziger survived and Corap did not was because Corap had fewer protectors in high places.

 Huntziger's biographer Jean-Claude Streicher asserts that the 3rd Armoured Division couldn't have been used any other way, having pointed to widespread deficiencies in the French armoured divisions.
 According to Streicher, Huntziger was selected to head the armistice delegation because he was of an appropriate rank and was available by telephone.
 Beyond Huntziger's "network of allies", Claude Quétel considers it likely that Reynaud protected him since he was one of Gamelin's potential successors.
-Quétel asserts the view that Pétain, Weygand, and their surrounding ministers, industrialists, senior civil servants etc. betrayed France's interests in order to seize power and establish their new order.
+Quétel asserts the view that Pétain, Weygand, and their surrounding ministers, industrialists, senior civil servants betrayed France's interests to seize power and establish their new order.

-Annie Lacroix-Riz claims that Huntziger was part of a seditious conspiracy and was tasked with opening the way for the German advance, describing him as a "Synarcho-Cagoulard".
+Annie Lacroix-Riz claims that Huntziger was part of a seditious conspiracy and was to open the way for the German advance, describing him as a "Synarcho–Cagoulard".
 This is disputed by Streicher who dismisses it as a fallaciously supported Communist narrative, though he says that Huntziger certainly had Action Française sympathies.
-Streicher notes that Huntziger may have been associated with La Cagoule on account of his pre-existing relationship with Colonel Georges Groussard.
+Streicher notes that Huntziger may have been associated with La Cagoule on account of his acquaintance with Colonel Georges Groussard.